Highlander School of Golf

 Importance of the Golf Downswing Sequence

-Each of the downswing elements play a critical role in delivering a powerful, accurate, and consistent golf shot.
-Here’s why they matter:
+Each of the elements of the golf downswing plays a critical role in delivering a powerful, accurate, and consistent golf shot.
+Here’s why these golf swing fundamentals matter:

 Weight shift toward the target ensures your low point is in front of the ball, helping you strike the ball before the ground.
 Without it, you risk fat or thin shots.